stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-#### Are you looking for +10% quick profit? or +10,000% profits?
+The AI Industry is in the early stages of an exponential surge.

 &nbsp;

-If you are looking for +10% quick profit => go buy Altcoins.
+With this in mind, Nvidia could become the next Apple anytime soon.

 &nbsp;

-You want things that move fast.
+Competition analysis showed why Nvidia remains the best option and why competition is overhyped.

 &nbsp;

-But when it moves fast, it goes in all directions: you must be open to take on losses.
+It's not about prices.
+It's about Economics.

 &nbsp;

-However, if you want to make long term gains, have some investments you are not planning on touching over the next 5 years, and are aiming for a huge upside: Nvidia is a buy.

 &nbsp;

+#### Are you looking for +10% quick profit? or +10,000% profits?

 &nbsp;

-### 5) Let's connect and share ideas

-**[Please connect on LinkedIn and share your thoughts 🧠](https://www.linkedin.com/in/anesshusseinali/)**
+If you are looking for +10% quick profit => go buy Altcoins.
+Keep in mind when things moves fast, it goes in all directions: you must be open to take on losses.

 &nbsp;

-### If you want to track Nvidia you can do it safely without putting any money in.
+If you want to make long term gains, and have funds/investments you are not planning on touching over the next couple of years: Nvidia is your buy.

 &nbsp;

-Learn investing and practice trading with unlimited money in **[HelloStocker virtual trading simulator](https://www.hellostocker.com)**

 &nbsp;

-You can share posts and discuss with other investors on the platform, you will find me there.

 &nbsp;

-Can't wait to hear back from you!
+**[Please connect on LinkedIn and share your thoughts 🧠](https://www.linkedin.com/in/anesshusseinali/)**

+Learn investing and practice trading with unlimited money in **[HelloStocker](https://www.hellostocker.com)**

+&nbsp;

+HelloStocker AI will answer your questions and send you the best stocks to buy now.